vedant-varma/MyLittleMalloc/README.md

     Returns with an error message if pointer is empty, if the value was returned before or the pointer was called without malloc prior.

     Test Plan:
-    Our test plan includes 5 tests tht repeat 50 times each
+    Our test plan includes 5 tests that repeat 50 times each

     Test 1: Allocates a spot in the memory array, right after frees it. repeats 120 times.
     Test 2: Allocates 120 spots in memory. then frees the 120 spots.